Syllabus for Compiler Design I

 Computer Science G2F,

-60 credits including at least 15 credits in mathematics, including Automata Theory, and 30 credits in computer science, including Operating Systems and second course in computer programming.
+60 credits including 15 credits in mathematics, including Automata Theory, and 30 credits in computer science, including Operating Systems and a second course in computer programming or Process-Oriented Programming

 To pass, the student must understand, how simple imperative programming languages equivalent to C can be compiled to machine code for RISC-like machines.